Minimum Wage

 Holiday Leave

-Private-sector employers in Maryland are not required to provide unpaid or paid holiday leave for their employees.
+Under Maryland labor laws, private-sector employers are not required to provide unpaid or paid holiday leave for their employees.
 Moreover, a private-sector employer may force a worker to work on holidays.
 However, a private-sector employer does not have to compensate workers for work during holiday holidays unless such hours qualify for overtime hours under federal overtime mandates.

 If a business provides unpaid or paid holiday time off for its employees, it must adhere to the terms set out in the employment contract or established company policy.
 A retail sector employee may receive one unpaid day off per week for religious purposes if required.